Picture of a bull with the blog title: Mastering Trading Terms for Competitions

 How To Use Trading Terms IRL

-Unless you are going for a World Record, memorizing all those terms is not going to help you much in real-life trading.
+Unless you are going for a World Record, memorizing all those trading terms is not going to help you much in real-life trading.

 The best way to learn and apply those concepts is joining trading competitions.
 There are lots of great options in the prop space but if you are really starting out, BullRush’s free competitions are a great way to put those terms to good use.